w3villa-anshul-yadav/git_practice/readme.md

 # by defalut this git reset is git reset --mixed
-# which removes the commit and keep your work in staging area head and master points to specified commit
+# which removes the commit and keep your work in us staged area head and master points to specified commit

 # git reset --hard
 $ git reset --hard ddcd354